-- Minced fresh parsley and seafood seasoning, optional
+- Optional: Minced fresh parsley and seafood seasoning

 - Preheat oven to 375°.
 Combine the first 12 ingredients.
 Refrigerate, covered, at least 1 hour.

 - Meanwhile, on a lightly floured surface, unfold puff pastry.
 Roll each pastry into a 10-in. square; cut each into twenty-five 2-in. squares.
-Using a round 1-1/2-in. cookie cutter, cut out the centers of half of the puff pastry squares.
+Using a round 1-1/2-in. cookie cutter, cut out the centers of half the puff pastry squares.
 Whisk egg and water; brush over pastry.
 Place cutout squares on top of solid squares; transfer to parchment-lined baking sheets.

 - Bake until golden brown, about 18 minutes.
 Cool to room temperature.
-Once cool, spoon 1 heaping tablespoon of crab salad into center of each cooked pastry.
+Once cool, spoon 1 heaping tablespoonful of crab salad into center of each cooked pastry.
 If desired, top with minced parsley and seasoning.
 Serve immediately.